data-pup/misc-notes/cretonne-issue-317/IMPL_NOTES.md

 output register for the x86 instruction encoding inputs.

 `encodings:189` shows encoding rules for integer constants.
 We should perform a similar encoding process for floating point values.

+`lib/codegen/meta/cdsl/predicates.py` defines `instp` predicates.
+We will need to use this on our recipe to check that the immediate value is zero.
-In our case, we should use an `instp` predicate to check for the value of zero. `is_sign_positive` will be helpful here for distinguishing between negative and positive zero.
+`is_sign_positive` will be helpful here for distinguishing between negative and positive zero.
+This will -probably- be done within the `rust_predicate` method?

+NOTE: We may need to -add- a new predicate for this?

 ### PR Questions ?